Helmstk1/CircuitPython/README.md

 ### Evidence
-Pictures / Gifs of your work should go here
+Pictures / Gifs of your work should go here.
+You need to communicate what your thing does.

-### Images
+### Wiring
 Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!
 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://www.markdownguide.org/basic-syntax/)